no10pc/myTV/README.md

 ##Features

-- LastFM API Integration to automatically download Album Art
-- Loads and parses metadata (Track & Artist information)
+- Loads and parses metadata (Logo and Channels)
-- Current Artist & Track displayed on Stations page
-- Displays Artist, Track, & Album Art on Lock Screen
+- Displays TV Program Guide
 - Ability to update playlist from server or locally.
 (Update stations anytime without resubmitting to app store!)
 - Custom views optimized for iPhone 4s, 5, 6 and 6+ for backwards compatibility
 - Compiles with Xcode 7 & Swift 2.0
-- Background audio performance
 - Supports local or hosted station images
 - "About" page with ability to send email & visit website
 - Uses industry standard SwiftyJSON library for easy JSON manipulation